top of page

 THE CHASE PROGRAM

-CHASE adopts an innovative pedagogical framework to promote the health and wellbeing of young Victorians.
-Over the course of the school year, CHASE’s 100+ volunteer mentors travel to our partner schools to deliver twelve health-related workshops, each mentor working with the same group of 3-4 students every fortnight.
+The CHASE Program is co-designed with students, and adopts an innovative pedagogical framework to promote the health and wellbeing of young Victorians.
+Over the course of the school year, our volunteer mentors travel to our partner schools to deliver twelve health-related workshops, working with the same group of 3-4 students each fortnight.

 circle.png